Are you looking for the best beach in Lombok? Then you’re in the right place. Tanjung Aan Beach is the epitome of a tropical paradise.

 A perfect beach for me has white sand, palm trees, crystal clear water with little seagrass and reef, few people and some kind of food and drink vendor.
 And South Lombok actually has quite a few beaches that tick these boxes, Tanjung Aan being my absolute favorite.

-I’ve already talked about Tanjung Aan Beach in my Kuta Lombok beach guide, but I thought it deserved a post of its own as well.
+I’ve already talked about Tanjung Aan Beach, but I thought it deserved a post of its own as well.
 So let’s take a look at how to get there and what to expect.

 The easiest way to get from Bali to Lombok is via fast boat.
 The journey over to Lombok takes between 1 hour and 45 minutes to 3 hours, and pick-up from the main tourist hubs in Bali is often included in the price.
 You can read my complete guide about how to get from Bali to Lombok by fast boat here.